mvac7/fR3eL_VDP_SPRITES_Lib/README.md

 It can be used in Graphic 3 mode (Screen 4) on the V9938 or higher, but will not display correctly, as the color mapping and EarlyClock functions will not work because they must write to a separate color table.
 This functionality has not been added to this library to keep its size small.

-It uses MSX BIOS functions, so it is designed to develop applications in ROM or MSXBASIC environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.
+You can use this library to develop applications for ROM, MSXBASIC or MSX-DOS environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.

 You can access the documentation here with [`How to use the library`](docs/HOWTO.md).